by Anna Bulakh – Jun 12, 2024 6:42:30 AM • 8 min

 Speech synthesis software is mostly used in cultural industries.
 These are the most common use cases of the technology:

 • Film and TV.
 Cloned voices are used for dubbing an actor’s voice in post-production, allowing for the revival of an actor’s voice who has long since passed.
+This process is facilitated by speech generator technology, which recreates the actor's voice based on existing recordings and samples.

 • Advertising.
 Speech synthesis helps you tailor your ads to particular audiences by using region-specific pronunciation.

 A great example of using voice synthesis was this year’s revival of Vincent Lombardi for the Super Bowl.
 The American football legend came back to life on screen and spoke to the audience minutes before the singing of “America the Beautiful”.
+Through advanced AI voice technology, Lombardi's iconic voice was recreated with stunning realism, captivating viewers and adding a touch of nostalgia to the event.

 Another recent example is the revival of Manuel Rivera Morales' voice which narrated the Olympic Women’s Basketball match between Puerto Rico and China on Tuesday, July 27.